 TL;DR

 AI agents produce code that drifts from requirements once a project spans multiple files.
-The question isn't whether to add a spec and test suite, it's whether you can enforce the discipline consistently enough for the combination to hold.
-This guide covers the five-phase workflow, the four failure modes practitioners encounter most often, and the specific conditions under which this approach is worth the overhead.
+A spec and test suite catch that drift, but only if the discipline holds consistently.
+This guide covers the five-phase workflow, the four failure modes practitioners hit most often, and when the approach is worth the overhead.

 Why AI-Generated Code Needs Both a Spec and a Test Suite

-The problem with AI-generated code isn't that it looks wrong; it's that it looks right.
+The problem with AI-generated code is that it looks right.
 An agent produces syntactically valid, well-structured code that quietly misses the behavioral contract you actually intended.
 Without explicit constraints at the prompt level, agents will also undermine the test-writing discipline designed to catch that drift.
 Kent Beck, a pioneer and leading proponent of TDD, observed this directly when working with AI agents.
 From his interview with The Pragmatic Engineer:

 "The genie doesn't want to do TDD.
 It wants to write the code and then write tests that pass."

 Beck encountered AI agents that would delete failing tests rather than fix the underlying implementation, as documented in his June 2025 interview.
-The agent made the test suite "pass" by changing the specification, not by producing correct code.
+The agent made the test suite "pass" by changing the specification while leaving the underlying code incorrect.

 Some studies suggest this pattern appears at scale.
 A USENIX study found package hallucination rates of about 5.2% for commercial models and 21.7% for open-source models, with JavaScript code more susceptible than Python across AI-generated code.
-GitClear research reported code cloning (12.3%) exceeding refactored/moved code (9.5%) for the first time in their dataset, with code cloning rising 48% from 8.3% to 12.3% between 2020 and 2024, correlating with AI assistant adoption.
+GitClear research reported code cloning (12.3%) exceeding refactored/moved code (9.5%) for the first time in their dataset, with code cloning rising 48% from 8.3% to 12.3% between 2020 and 2024, a shift the report links to AI assistant adoption.

 The spec provides the "what."
 TDD provides the "proof it works."
-Neither alone is sufficient, a pattern explored in depth in this spec-driven guide.
+Neither alone is sufficient, a point spec-driven development develops in depth.

 Beck's practical solution was to enforce TDD at the prompt level.
 From his system prompt: